 Everybody’s got priorities.
-Yours might be highway or CTA access, permit or free parking, dog friendliness or proximity to the lakefront trail, parks and greenspace.
+Yours might be a highway or CTA access, permit or free parking, dog friendliness or proximity to the lakefront trail, parks, and greenspace.
 Each neighborhood HotSpot Rentals serves is ranked by either zero, one, two or three stars to give you a feel for how closely that neighborhood meets the described need.
 The following amenities follow this rating system on the HotSpot Rentals neighborhood web page.

-If you’re looking not only for the right place for you, but for your four-legged family, we’ve got you covered.
-South Loop is extremely dog friendly due to its proximity to three dog parks: Grant Bark Park, Coliseum Park Dog Friendly Area and D’Angelo Dog Park.
+If you’re looking not only for the right place for you but for your four-legged family, we’ve got you covered.
+South Loop is extremely dog-friendly due to its proximity to three dog parks: Grant Bark Park, Coliseum Park Dog-Friendly Area, and D’Angelo Dog Park.